 Parrots are the most beautiful creature in the world.
-As human face diseases and other animals face diseases, similarly parrots also have some common diseases.
+As human face diseases and other animals face diseases, similarly parrots also there are 12 Common Diseases in Parrots.
 If you know the symptoms of diseases at the early stage then you can cure the parrot timely and save it from the big loss.

 If you see your parrot is not active.
 Not flying properly, not chirping or singing or whistling properly, not eating the food completely, not playing with the items in the cage, then must identify what kind of disease attacks on your parrots.
 Accurate diagnosis and proper treatment as early as possible on an avian vet’s advice is key for healthy parrots.
 Following the common diseases in parrots.